publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/m__us_usc_t42_s1395b–1.md

 >     “(d) __Waiver Authority.—__

->     The Secretary shall waive compliance with the requirements of title XVIII of the Social Security Act \[this subchapter\] to such extent and for such period as the Secretary determines is necessary to conduct demonstration projects.
+>     The Secretary shall waive compliance with the requirements of title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] to such extent and for such period as the Secretary determines is necessary to conduct demonstration projects.

 >     “(e) __Funding.—__